 GRAND CANYON SOUTH RIM TOUR

-GRAND CANYON SOUTH RIM MAP
+GRAND CANYON SOUTH RIM ROUTE MAP

-Listen to fascinating stories on the 1 – 1.5hr drive to the Grand Canyon.
 We’ll make a quick geology recap interesting, share the achievements of a woman who shined in the male dominated field of architecture, tell you about some of the local wildlife, recount the drama of some unscrupulous entrepreneurs and direct you to where you can learn more about local Native American tribes.

 The tour continues on the drive away from the Canyon, ending back in Flagstaff, Cameron or Williams.